Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 )
 ```

 And that’s it!
 The app now has ordered reviews, paging, and search.

 That was a lot to digest, but you made it through.
 If you need to spend some more time with the concepts, feel free to reread the sections that were most challenging for you and/or have a look at the [solution code](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-paging-account-data).

 # Challenge

 Now it’s your turn to try and do this on your own.
-Using the Student Intros app from last lesson, add paging, ordering alphabetically by name, and search by name.
+Using the Student Intros app from last lesson, add paging, ordering alphabetically by name, and searching by name.

 ![Screenshot of Student Intros frontend](../assets/student-intros-frontend.png)

 1. You can build this from scratch or you can download the [starter code](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-deserialize-account-data)
 2. Add paging to the project by prefetching accounts without data, then only fetching the account data for each account when it’s needed.
 3. Order the accounts displayed in the app alphabetically by name.
 4. Add the ability to search through introductions by a student’s name.